jtr13/EDAVold/histogram.md

 make sure you are using a dataframe.

+## Theory

+*   For more info about histograms and continuous variables, check out [Chapter 3](http://www.gradaanwr.net/content/03-examining-continuous-variables/){target="_blank"} of the textbook.

 ## Types of histrograms

 Use a histogram to show the distribution of *one continuous variable*.
 The y-scale can be represented in a variety of ways to express different results: